Industry:

 Empty states

-The empty state was consistent with the ones we used in the new web platform for admins.
+The empty state was consistent with the ones we created in the new web platform for admins.